PHS LogoMain Banner

 A) Simply connect the signal to be analyzed to the input connector of the sound card.
 Most cards feature a 1/8" stereo phone jack (tip/ring/sleeve).
 Professional grade sound cards offer XLR and 1/4" inputs

-Q) Do I need anti-aliasing filters with a sound card?
+Q) Do I need anti-aliasing filters?

 Q) How accurate are the measurements?